department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/post-mortem/mobile-map-not-rendering.md

 Dave Conlon notified in the VSA facility channel that the map on the facility locator was not appearing when using mobile devices (https://dsva.slack.com/archives/C0FQSS30V/p1601039702062600).
 This became a priority to fix.

-Micheal and Gibran, front end engineers from the team worked together to fix the issue.
+Michael and Gibran, front end engineers from the team worked together to fix the issue.
 The issue ended up being a CSS value (height) for the map which was wrongly

 applied.
 Michael Pelz-Sherman created and PR (https://github.com/department-of-veterans-affairs/vets-website/pull/14369) to fix it.
 Gibran Rodriguez discovered that the root cause of the change was in release - https://github.com/department-of-veterans-affairs/vets-website/releases/tag/vets-website%2Fv0.1.1047